joschkabirk/panim/README.md

-# Simulating light pulses in an optical fiber
+# panim - Pulse Animation

-The repository contains some simple python code to visualise the construction and the propagation of light pulses.
+Python package to visualise the construction and the propagation of light pulses.
-The code uses a method that aims be a good approximation to the Fourier transformation.
+To do that, the pulse is constructed from spectral components, aiming for a good approximation of a Fourier transform.

 ![](animations/optical_fibre_old.gif)